Bach Flow on Homogeneous Products: The Bach tensor and Bach flow

 In the other direction, if $g^{(2)}$ is not Einstein, then

 Since $\Delta^{(2)} S^{(2)} = 0$, then in particular, $B_{00} < 0$. \end{proof}

 An immediate consequence of this result and its proof is the following:

-\begin{prop} Let $M$ be a $1 \times 3$ product with product metric $g$ solving equation \eqref{bachfloweqn}.
-Suppose that for all time, the scalar curvature is constant on $M$.
-Then $g_{00}$ is static if and only if $B = 0$, in which case, all components of the metric or static.
-Otherwise, $g_{00}$ is strictly decreasing. \end{prop}
+\begin{Proposition} Let $M$ be a $1 \times 3$ product with product metric~$g$ solving equation~\eqref{bachfloweqn}.
+Suppose that for all time, the scalar curvature is constant on~$M$.
+Then $g_{00}$ is static if and only if $B = 0$, in which case, all components of the metric are static.
+Otherwise, $g_{00}$ is strictly decreasing. \end{Proposition}